DmitrySoshnikov/babel-plugin-transform-modern-regexp/README.md

 * Named capturing groups (stage 3 proposal)
 * Extended `x`-flag (non-standard)

-See also examples in [compat-transpile](https://www.npmjs.com/package/regexp-tree#using-compat-transpiler-api), and [regexp extensions](https://www.npmjs.com/package/regexp-tree#regexp-extensions) secions of [regexp-tree](https://www.npmjs.com/package/regexp-tree).
+See also examples in [compat-transpile](https://www.npmjs.com/package/regexp-tree#using-compat-transpiler-api), and [regexp extensions](https://www.npmjs.com/package/regexp-tree#regexp-extensions) sections of [regexp-tree](https://www.npmjs.com/package/regexp-tree).

 ### dotAll s-flag

 See details in the [proposal](https://github.com/mathiasbynens/es-regexp-dotall-flag).

-By default the `.` symbol matchs all symbols _but_ new lines.
+By default the `.` symbol matches all symbols _but_ new lines.
 The "dotAll" `s` flag enables matching `\n` and other new line symbols with the `.` symbol:

 ```js
 // Simple.